 TransPower is concluding their study and performance tests to determine the feasibility of a Vertically-Integrated Facility for Electric Truck Manufacturing (VIFET).
 The VIFET project goal was to conduct feasibility studies to establish the economic viability of TransPower’s concept of a three-stage vertically integrated facility for manufacturing electric Class 9 trucks, and to conduct performance tests to validate that certain key components are ready for commercial manufacturing.
 The key components include an advanced power converter and a high-capacity energy storage module using lithium batteries and an advanced battery management system.

-This grant agreement will fund two prototype vehicles that will be used for demonstration and testing in the San Pedro and Los Angeles port regions.
+This grant agreement funded two vehicles.
+The first truck was a “rolling test bed” used to validate the components and technologies developed during the project and the second was a prototype Class 8 electric truck with full operational capability that will be used for demonstration and testing in the San Pedro and Los Angeles port regions.

-The Energy Commission is providing $1 million.
+The Energy Commission is providing $1,000,000.

-The project partners are contributing $1.6 million in match.
+The project partners are contributing $1.625,761 in match.

-It is estimated that up to 1,500 new jobs will be created by the establishment of the manufacturing facility and commercialization of the electric truck technology.
+It is estimated that up to 300 new jobs will be created by the establishment of the manufacturing facility and commercialization of the electric truck technology.

 Grant Agreement Number: ARV-10-020